wix-incubator/wix-code-docs/getting-started/writing-backend-code.md

 >
 > Besides web modules, you can also write code in the backend that is not accessible from the frontend.
 >
-> Some of these will be discussed later in this guide, such as:
+> Some of these will be discussed later, such as:
 >
-> -   Code that will run as a [scheduled job](https://learn-code.wix.com/en/article/schedule-jobs).
+> -   Code that will run as a [scheduled job](./schedule-jobs.md).
-> -   Code that you [expose as an API](https://learn-code.wix.com/en/article/expose-an-api) for other services to consume.
+> -   Code that you [expose as an API](./expose-an-api.md) for other services to consume.
 >
-> Other uses of backend code that are not discussed in this guide include:
+> Other uses of backend code that are not discussed here include:
 >
 > -   Creating a [router](https://support.wix.com/en/article/velo-about-routers) to take complete control when handling incoming requests to your site.
 > -   Adding [data hooks](https://support.wix.com/en/article/velo-about-data-hooks) to intercept interactions with your site's database collections immediately before or after they happen.